heyjhude-0/LAB-ACT-3/README.md

    python PaymentMethod.py

 ## 🙏 Acknowledgement
 We would like to extend our sincere gratitude to our *Advanced Computer Programming Instructor*, **Ms. Fatima Marie Agdon**, for her guidance and for sharing her knowledge of **Object-Oriented Programming** (OOP) concepts and best practices.
-We also extend our appreciation to our team members — **Kotnie Bacay**, **Mickhael Casanova**, **Jhude Dominic Dagle**, and **Kim Jimuel Perez** — for their collaboration, dedication, and shared effort for the completion of this activity.
+We also extend our appreciation to our team members — **Kotnie Edrae Bacay**, **Mickhael Casanova**, **Jhude Dominic Dagle**, and **Kim Jimuel Perez** — for their collaboration, dedication, and shared effort for the completion of this activity.